 • It highlights the importance of human resource policies in creating a positive work environment.

-In conclusion, structural functionalism offers a unique perspective on society, emphasizing the importance of social institutions and their roles in maintaining societal stability and cohesion.
+structural functionalism offers a unique perspective on society, emphasising the importance of social institutions and their roles in maintaining societal stability and cohesion.
 It provides a framework for understanding how different parts of society work together to meet the biological and social needs of individuals.

 Structural Functionalism Social Theory